About the Meeting

 • The Diversity of B Cell Immune Responses Mark Shlomchik, MD; University of Pittsburgh

-• TBD Gabriel Victora, PhD; Rockefeller University
+• Clonal Dynamics of the Antibody Response Gabriel Victora, PhD; Rockefeller University

 • Understanding the Biology of Human Plasma Cells F. Eun-Hyung Lee; Emory University